 After launching a wide range of sites, including podcasts and the innovative DL.TV internet TV show, and more than doubling traffic and unique visitors, he was promoted to Senior Vice President and Editor in Chief of PC Magazine in the fall of 2005.

 Jim Louderback joined Revision3 as the CEO in July 2007, and guided the company to a 20-fold increase in viewers, a 12x increase in revenue, 39 new distribution partners and 9 prestigious company and show awards.
-In 2012 he sold the company to Discovery Communications and now runs the Digital Networks business for Discovery – of which Revision3 is a part.
-Since the acquisition Jim launched or acquired 6 new networks, including TestTube, Animalist and The DeFranco Networks.
+In 2012 he sold the company to Discovery Communications and spent more than two years building out the Digital Networks business for Discovery – of which Revision3 was a part.
+After the acquisition Jim launched or acquired 6 new networks, including TestTube, Animalist and The DeFranco Networks.

 Jim is a regular speaker at industry conferences and events.
 He’s particularly skilled at moderating panels of CEOs and other luminaries — and moderates a number of high-profile panels each year.

 Jim is regularly voted into the top 20 of Technology Marketing‘s annual list of most influential technology journalists.

 Want to know more about Jim’s experience?
 Take a look at his profile on LinkedIn!

 Selected Articles, Books and Segments